Luis Bárcenas: Imprisonment, release on bail and trial

 Facing a range of charges including tax fraud and money-laundering, on 27 June 2013, Bárcenas was sent to prison pending trial.
 The decision not to grant bail at that time was taken by judge Pablo Ruz to "avoid the risk of flight and ensure the preservation of sources of evidence".

 He was released on bail in January 2015.
 Judge Ruz had announced the previous summer that he was in a position to proceed against 45 Gürtel suspects, including Bárcenas.

 Because of the size of the case (Gürtel is described in Spanish as a macrojuicio or "mega-trial"), it was divided into different "epochs".
 The trial began in October 2016 with 1999-2005 as the epoch under investigation.
 Verdicts in respect of these initial proceedings were announced in May 2018.
 On 24 May 2018 Bárcenas was given a 33-year prison sentence, while his wife Rosalía Iglesias was given a 15-year sentence.

 Personal life

 Bárcenas is married to Rosalía Iglesias Villar, who was also sentenced to a prison term in May 2018.

 The couple's son, Guillermo, is a musician, known for his participation in a group called Taburete.
+Bárcenas also has a son from a previous marriage.